Year-Round Hospital Volunteers

 Delivers personal mail, emails, flowers and gifts to patients of Kootenai Health

-- Baby Gift Shop and Main Gift Shop Volunteer
+- Main Gift Shop Volunteer

 Assists customers with purchases, handles transactions, stocks selves, handles flower orders, cards and baby gifts